JelteF/derive_more/impl/doc/display.md

 assert_eq!(Enum::C.to_string(), "c");
 ```

 ### The `rename_all` attribute

-When no format is specified, deriving `Display` uses the variant name verbatim as format.
+When no format is specified, deriving `Display` uses the variant name verbatim as its format.
-To control this the `#[display(rename_all)]` can be placed on structs, enums and variants.
+To control this the `#[display(rename_all = "...")]` attribute can be placed on structs, enums and variants.

-The availible casings are:
+The available casings are:
 - `lowercase`
 - `UPPERCASE`
 - `PascalCase`
 - `camelCase`